Imagine arriving at your campsite to find the tent set up, bed pulled back and every creature comfort you could dream of

 4. Flinders Bush Retreats, Flinders Ranges

 A luxury glamping experience isn’t what you’d expect to find on a sixth-generation Outback station.
-Hidden away in an almost untouched corner of the Flinders Ranges, couples and families can experience the unique Outback way of life in style at Flinders Bush Retreats.
-Offering a boutique farm stay experience in Hawker with self-contained houses, glamping and camping options, cosying up in the eco tent is the perfect retreat for nature lovers who aren’t ready to rough it.
+Hidden away in an almost untouched corner of the Flinders Ranges, couples and families can experience the unique Outback way of life in style at Flinders Bush Retreats in their Eco Tent offering a boutique farm stay experience in Hawker with self-contained houses, glamping and camping options, cosying up in the eco tent is the perfect retreat for nature lovers who aren’t ready to rough it.
 Complete with a queen-sized bed, luxurious linen, small kitchenette and ensuite, everything is taken care of.